-The gross annual salary resulting from the monthly or annual salary specified in the work contract or binding job offer must be equal to or higher than the relevant salary threshold defined by the Member State (at least 1.2 times the average gross annual salary in the Member State concerned).
+The gross annual salary resulting from the monthly or annual salary specified in the work contract or binding job offer must be equal to or higher than the relevant salary threshold defined by the Member State.

 Are there exceptions to the minimum salary requirement?

 Will EU citizens' applications be prioritised over mine?

 Some Member States apply a Labour Market Test (LMT).
 This is a mechanism that aims to ensure that migrant workers are only admitted after employers have unsuccessfully searched for national workers, EU citizens (in EU Member States, this also means EEA workers) or legally residing third-country nationals with access to the labour market according to national legislation (for more information see the FAQ section).

 For EU Blue Cards, the regions in Belgium do not apply a labour market test.

 How long will my EU Blue Card be valid?

 The standard period of validity in Belgium is 1 to 3 years, depending on the duration of the employment contract.